We Missed the Boat

 The Reality: Transformation Happens Before the Boat Leaves

-Because in global trade, early is everything—and “we missed the boat” should never define another season.
+In global trade, early is everything.
+And “we missed the boat” should never define another season.

 Sources